-What are some different Bankruptcy Options?
+What are the different bankruptcy options?

 IN OTHER LANGUAGES